 One of the first cable TV talking head shows was the late “Crossfire” on CNN.

 The concept was similar to NBC’s “Meet the Press” or CBS’ “Face the Nation,” with an important exception.
-Instead of having a (supposedly) neutral host and (supposedly) neutral questioners throwing questions at a politician, “Crossfire” was hosted by one conservative asking the questions of the guest(s) and arguing among themselves.
+Instead of having a (supposedly) neutral host and (supposedly) neutral questioners throwing questions at a politician, “Crossfire” was hosted by one conservative and one liberal asking the questions of the guest(s) and arguing among themselves.

 The conservative hosts were most often the pugnacious Pat Buchanan (who once walked off his own show after taking offense at something some said) or Robert Novak.
 The liberals included Tom Braden, a newspaperman who was, believe it or not, the inspiration for ABC-TV’s “Eight Is Enough,” and Michael Kinsley.

 The best pair was probably Kinsley and Buchanan, because they didn’t shy away from criticizing their ideological brethren.
 (Buchanan opposed the Iraq wars and is clearly not a Wall Street Journal Republican.
 In fact, Kinsley and Buchanan probably should have traded trade positions.)

 “Crossfire” got criticized for its raised voices and for hosts and guests interrupting each other.
 (Which seems quaint today, doesn’t it?)
 The late left-wing columnist Alexander Cockburn (R.I.P.) claimed the liberals weren’t leftist enough and loved America too much.
 It was not, however, hosts and guests preaching to the choir, which is pretty much what you get from MSNBC and Fox News now.

 Rammesh Ponnuru is a fan of the early “Crossfire,” not what it was before CNN pulled the plug: